m7a/lo-maenmpc/README.md

 ----------------------------------------------------------+---------------------
  [x] T Radio                                              |
  [x] p Podcast                                            |
-                                                          |
+ [x]   Scrobble                                           |
 ----------------------------------------------------------+---------------------

  1Help   2Queue  3       4List   5Search 6Logs   7       8Output 9       0Quit
 ================================================================================
 ~~~

-The logs screen shows information printed by the background services (Radio and
+The logs screen shows information printed by the background services (Radio,
-Podcast) which are identified by the markers `R` and `p` here.
-All log-lines
+Podcast and Scrobble) which are identified by the markers `R`, `p` and `S` here.
-are prefixed by a timestamp in UTC.
-The contents of this screen are mostly
+All log-lines are prefixed by a timestamp in UTC.
+The contents of this screen
-useful to check if indeed, the respective services are running correctly.
+are mostly useful to check if indeed, the respective services are running
+correctly.

 ## [F8] - Outputs